-That’s why I wrote my new book, Try New Food: How to Help New Eaters, Picky Eaters and Extreme Picky Eaters Taste, Eat and Like New Food!
+That’s why I wrote my workbook, Try New Food: How to Help Picky Eaters Taste, Eat and Like New Food!

 I know many parents are looking for more guidance in this area.
 This guide not only helps you set up a positive and productive food environment, it takes you, step-by-step through the process of increasing your child’s food variety.

-How to introduce new food, feed, and interact with their child positively is key so you avoid making eating worse.
+How to introduce new foods, feed, and interact with their child positively is key so you avoid making eating worse.